clarkgrubb/home/README.rst

 <Company>/Web      all        Work HTML, generated from Markdown with a Makefile
 Local              all        Place to install headers and libraries Local/bin          all        Put first in ``PATH``; a place to install executables without admin privilege.
-Local/env          all        ``virtualenv`` environments.
 Local/etc          all        ``~/Etc/UnicodeData.txt``
 Local/man          all        Put first in ``MANPATH``; a place to install man pages w/o admin privilege Local/src          all        Tarballs, git repos, ISOs for virtual machines, Java SDKs.
-Lang               all        Subdirectories by programming language; code under version control is in ``Src``.
-Shared             all        Share with guest virtual machines.
-Trash              all        Symlink to Trash or Recyle Bin.
 =================  =========  =================================================================================

 To set up the home directory: